• Skip to primary navigation

 Units Scale

-• 4 medium to large russet potatoes (about 2 lbs.)
+• 4 large russet potatoes (about 2 pounds), scrubbed clean and dried

 • 3 tablespoons olive oil, divided